dzen-dhall/dzen-dhall/README.md

 ### [Bars](dhall/src/Bar.dhall)

-The most important concept is `Bar`.
+The most important concept of the DSL is `Bar`.
 Essentially, `Bar` is a tree data structure containing text, images, shapes, etc. in its leaves.
 [Default config file](dhall/config.dhall) exposes some functions for working with `Bar`s.

 Below you can see a hyperlinked list of these functions: